TIP: Token Importance in On-Policy Distillation: Abstract

 \section{Abstract}

 On-policy knowledge distillation (OPD) trains a student on its own rollouts under token-level supervision from a teacher, but not all token positions matter equally, and existing views of token importance are incomplete.
 We ask: \emph{which tokens carry the most useful learning signal in OPD?} Our answer is that informative tokens come from \emph{two regions}: positions with high student entropy, and positions with low student entropy plus high teacher--student divergence---where the student is overconfident and wrong.
-Empirically, student entropy is a strong first-order proxy.
-Retaining 50\% of tokens with entropy-based sampling matches or exceeds all-token training while cutting peak memory by up to 47\%; under more aggressive retention, memory savings reach up to 58\%.
+Empirically, student entropy is an effective but structurally incomplete proxy.
+Retaining 50\% of tokens with entropy-based sampling matches or exceeds all-token training while cutting end-to-end peak training memory by up to 47\%; under more aggressive retention, memory savings reach up to 58\%.
 But entropy alone misses a second important region.
 When we isolate low-entropy, high-divergence tokens, training on fewer than 10\% of all tokens nearly matches full-token baselines, showing that overconfident tokens carry dense corrective signal despite being nearly invisible to entropy-only rules.
-We organize these findings with \textbf{TIP} (\textbf{T}oken \textbf{I}mportance in on-\textbf{P}olicy distillation), a two-axis taxonomy over student entropy and teacher--student divergence that explains why entropy is useful yet structurally incomplete and motivates type-aware selection rules that combine uncertainty and disagreement.
+We organize these findings with \emph{TIP}(Token Importance in on-Policy distillation), a two-axis taxonomy over student entropy and teacher--student divergence that explains why entropy is useful yet structurally incomplete and motivates type-aware selection rules that combine uncertainty and disagreement.
 We validate this picture across three teacher--student pairs spanning Qwen3, Llama, and Qwen2.5 on MATH-500 and AIME 2024/2025, and on the DeepPlanning benchmark for long-horizon agentic planning, where Q3-only training with 20\% of tokens surpasses full-token OPD.
 Our experiments are implemented by extending the open-source OPD repository \url{https://github.com/HJSang/OPSD_OnPolicyDistillation}, which provides the practical training base for reproducing this work and supports memory-efficient distillation of larger models under limited GPU budgets.